ben-heil/ben-heil.github.io/aboutme.md

 ---

 # Background
-I'm a PhD student at the University of Pennsylvania within the Genomics and Compuatational Biology graduate group.
+I'm a PhD candidate at the University of Pennsylvania within the Genomics and Compuatational Biology graduate group.
 I got my undergrad degree in bioinformatics from Baylor University while drinking Dr. Pepper floats and watching the bears.

 # Research